-During FY 2019, the Commission's five primary goals arising from its 2018 Strategic Plan consisted of (1) protecting against gamesmanship; (2) maintaining a strong workforce both within the agency as well as with NIGC's tribal regulatory partners; (3) leveraging reliable and emerging industry technology trends to support tribal economic development and self-sufficiency; (4) developing and executing a rural outreach plan; and (5) achieving operational excellence.
+During FY 2020, the Commission's five primary goals arising from its 2018 Strategic Plan consisted of (1) protecting against gamesmanship; (2) maintaining a strong workforce both within the agency as well as with NIGC's tribal regulatory partners; (3) leveraging reliable and emerging industry technology trends to support tribal economic development and self-sufficiency; (4) developing and executing a rural outreach plan; and (5) achieving operational excellence.
+Due to the COVID-19 pandemic, the NIGC remained fully operational through modification of work processes and maximum telework to protect the safety of its staff and stakeholders.
 As such, during the past fiscal year, the Commission accomplished the following goals and tasks.